Benghazi airport reopens after three-year closure during war

 2 Min Read

-BENGHAZI, Libya, July 15 (Reuters) - Benghazi's international airport officially reopened for commercial flights amid a heavy security presence on Saturday after a three-year closure due to fighting in the city.
+BENGHAZI, Libya (Reuters) - Benghazi's international airport officially reopened for commercial flights amid a heavy security presence on Saturday after a three-year closure due to fighting in the city.

 The first outward bound flights from Benina Airport were to the capital, Tripoli, to Amman, Jordan, and to the south-eastern Libyan city of Kufra.
 Flights are also scheduled to and from Tunis, Istanbul, Alexandria, and the western Libyan city of Zintan.